-This movie in particular, generated great expectations before I could see it back when it appeared.
-In this case, even tho I’m a great fan of the actors that are included in the cast, and that I have loved their past performances in dramas and movies, reality is that this film is not great at all.
+This movie in particular, generated great expectations and hype back when it appeared.
+In this case, even tho I’m a great fan of the actors in the cast.
+And that I have mostly loved their past performances in dramas and movies, reality is that this film is not great at all.
 In my opinion it was made to show famous idols and the script was sadly left behind.

-I added it into the action category, although it has very little of it, and although I’m a great fan of rain action cuts, this time, I didn’t enjoy it at all or even saw the need of it.
+I added it to the action category, although it has very little of it.
+I’m also a great fan of rain action cuts, but this time, I didn’t enjoy it at all or even saw the need of it.

 Synopsis of Secretly Greatly Korean Movie

-Bang Dong Gu is a North Korean spy that spends his life acting as a the town’s fool for years waiting for his instructions on a mission that doesn’t know anything of.
+Bang Dong Gu is a North Korean spy that spends his life acting as a the town’s fool for years.
+He’s actually waiting for his instructions on a mission that doesn’t know anything of.
 He spends his life being treated as a slow kid, baring with neighbor abuses.

 Dong Gu, whose real name is Won Ryu Hwan is a killing machine that has been trained since he was a child to take care of his superior’s business without even thinking about it.
 That’s the reason that he’s fulfilling this undercover mission perfectly.

-He will meet other spies in his same situations, but the thing is that none of them can trust each other, since they don’t know what mission is being executed next, they know they’re disposable.
+He will meet other spies in his same situations.
+Although none of them can trust each other.
+They don’t know what mission is being executed next, and they know they’re disposable.

 Starring in Secretly Greatly Korean Movie

-Park Ki Woong (Bridal Mask, Full House Take 2, The Musical) is Lee Hae Rang, another awaiting undercover spy, when they meet, they will remember their times together in the North and how their hopes and wishes have changed since they arrived.
-Ki Woong is one of the most talented actors I’ve ever seen, but instead, in this case, his character felt superfluous.
+Park Ki Woong (Bridal Mask, Full House Take 2, The Musical) is Lee Hae Rang.
+Another awaiting undercover spy.
+When they meet, they will remember their times together in the North.
+Think about how their hopes and wishes have changed since they arrived.
+Ki Woong is one of the most talented actors I’ve ever seen.
+But in this case, his character feels superfluous.

-Lee Hyun Woo (To the Beautiful You, Master of Study, G-Love) is Ri Hae Jin, the youngest of the three spies, but that happens to also be waiting for his mission to start.
-As the previous two, his part was greatly performed, but felt empty.
+Lee Hyun Woo (To the Beautiful You, Master of Study, G-Love) is Ri Hae Jin.
+The youngest of the three spies.
+He happens to be waiting for his mission to start too.
+As the previous two, his part was greatly performed, but hollow as well.

 Son Hyun Joo (Empire of Gold, Hide & Seek, The Devil’s Game) is a North Korean General that was in charge of training the three agents in the past.
 He’s the one giving the orders and also the one that can decide if they either live or die.
 As an evil character, Hyun Joo is the best, he’s a great plus in the entire flat script.

-I think the movie is really well made, and its expressing a strong opinion against the treatment North Korean population receives from their Government.
-Being used as weapons and then disposing them as if they didn’t even existed, abandoning them in the best case scenario.
+I think the movie is really well made.
+Is also expressing a strong opinion against the treatment North Korean population receives from their Government.
+People being used as weapons.
+To be disposed as if they didn’t even existed, abandoning them in the best case scenario.

-Not knowing deeply about the conflicts that actually arise between the two conflictive Nations, people around the world might not access to some hidden information in the dialogues and the scenes, but I strongly think that there’s nothing clear in the whole movie package, and ends up as a very subjective reading from the South point of view.
+Not knowing deeply about the conflicts that actually arise between the two Nations, people around the world might not have access to the hidden information in the dialogues and the scenes.
+On the other hand I strongly think that there’s nothing clear in the whole movie package.
+Ends up as a very subjective reading from the South point of view.